 With that in mind, Let’s dive right in.

 What are Challenge Coins?

-A challenge coin is a small medallion that bears the motto, logo or insignia of an organization/ society that they represent.
-These coins are often award to members of the organization/society to enhance morale, acknowledge their service or promote its brand.
+A challenge coin is a small medallion that bears the motto, logo, or insignia of an organization/ society that they represent.
+These coins are often awarded to members of the organization/society to enhance morale, acknowledge their service, or promote its brand.

 Custom coins are typically has a diameter of 1.5 inches, 1.75inches, and 2inches.
-The coin designs vary in different shapes and size like pentagon, shields, arrowheads or dog tags.
+The coin designs vary in different shapes and sizes like pentagon, shields, arrowheads, or dog tags.

 Regarding the edges, there are several options available:

 Flat wave cut edge

 Most time, challenge coin display in challenge coin holder/capsules.